hessler/lc-component-library-io/docs/docs/utils/helpers/index.md

 # Helpers

-The `helpers` package contains a variety of helper utility functions for the library.
+The `helpers` directory contains a variety of helper utility functions for the library.